 As parents, we love ALL of our kids.
 However, you may find that loving the difficult child isn’t as easy as loving the other kids.
 If you are dealing with a difficult child, you know what I mean.

-Out of our eight kids, two were what I considered difficult.
-They were the ones that were stubborn, frustrating, disagreeable, and annoying.
+Out of our eight kids, I had one that I considered difficult.
+This was the one that was stubborn, frustrating, disagreeable, and annoying.
 At times they made me feel like I was going to lose my mind.
-I loved them through it all, but there were many times when I didn’t FEEL very loving, and times when I didn’t really LIKE them!
-They left me emotionally exhausted, and totally drained.
+I loved that child through it all, but there were many times when I didn’t FEEL very loving, and times when I didn’t really LIKE him!
+The child left me emotionally exhausted and totally drained.